hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `shielded_instance_config` - (Optional) Shielded Instance options.
 Structure is [documented below](#nested_shielded_instance_config).

+* `management` - (Optional) NodeManagement configuration for this NodePool.
+Structure is [documented below](#nested_management).

+<a name="nested_management"></a>The `management` block supports:

+* `auto_upgrade` - (Optional) Specifies whether node auto-upgrade is enabled for the node pool.
+If enabled, node auto-upgrade helps keep the nodes in your node pool up to date with the latest release version of Kubernetes.

+* `auto_repair` - (Optional) Specifies whether the node auto-repair is enabled for the node pool.
+If enabled, the nodes in this node pool will be monitored and, if they fail health checks too many times, an automatic repair action will be triggered.

+This block also contains several computed attributes, documented below.

 * `upgrade_settings` - (Optional) Specifies the upgrade settings for NAP created node pools.
 Structure is [documented below](#nested_upgrade_settings).

 <a name="nested_upgrade_settings"></a>The `upgrade_settings` block supports: